 Ongoing, active advocacy.

-BCCA and the four regional construction associations launched a letter-writing campaign aimed at member of the B.C. legislature.
+- BCCA and the four regional construction associations launched a letter-writing campaign aimed at member of the B.C. legislature.
 The campaign includes letter templates to help trades people and employers in B.C.’s construction industry express their concern about the CBA.
+Send a letter.

 - VRCA joins legal challenge of Building Trades Union-only requirement.
 VRCA is part of a coalition that filed a petition in the B.C.
 Supreme Court on August 27 asking that the NDP government’s Building Trades Union-only hiring model for public infrastructure projects be struck down.
 Read more.